-How to Choose the Best Exercise Cycle for You
+How to Choose the Best Exercise Bike

 “Most people give up on their fitness equipment because it wasn’t what they thought,” says Courtney Grafton, a certified spin instructor and master trainer at Spokehaus Spin Studio in Toronto and cycling expert at ExerciseBike.net.

-According to the REI bike fitting guide, when you grip the handlebars with elbows slightly bent, your torso should ideally be at a 45-degree angle — not hunched over.
+According to the REI bike fitting guide, when you grip the handlebars with your elbows slightly bent, your torso should ideally be at a 45-degree angle — not hunched over.
 And when the pedals are parallel to the ground, the knee of your front leg should be over your foot.

 Grafton also recommends paying attention to these features when shopping for an exercise cycle:

 - Smooth flywheel.
 “Not only will it feel better, but a smoother flywheel will also be quieter,” Grafton says.
 “This is important for people in apartments or who don’t want to disturb the whole house when [using the bike].”